-Washington State University and Oregon State University are partnering for the Region 10 Rural Opioid Technical Assistance Collaborative funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Washington State University (WSU) and Oregon State University (OSU) have joined forces for the Region 10 Rural Opioid Technical Assistance Collaborative, funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).

-We will provide more information on Training and Technical Assistance, Webinars, and Health Innovation in the Northwest Region.
+Stay tuned for updates on our offerings, including Training and Technical Assistance, Webinars, and Health Innovation, tailored to the unique needs of the Northwest Region.

 Spanning the health continuum